widelands/wl_addons_server/README.md

     - `wlggz_ggzauth`: Maps an `int` key column `user_id` to a `varchar` column `password`.
 - There needs to be a user with read access to both tables.

-Further, ensure that an ini-style config file called `config` exists with the following keys:
+Further, ensure that an ini-style config file called `config` exists in the working directory which contains the following keys:
 - `githubusername` – user name for GitHub
 - `githubtoken` – personal access token for GitHub
 - `databasename` – name of the database
 - `databaseuser` – database user name
 - `databasepassword` – password of the database user

 Starting the add-ons webserver is as simple as typing `./server.sh`.
 This will launch the webserver on port 7399 of your machine.
-In order to connect to this server from the game, run Widelands with the commandline parameter `--addon_server_ip=127.0.0.1` (where you replace `127.0.0.1` with the IP of the machine on which you're running the server).
+In order to connect to this server from the game, run Widelands with the commandline parameter `--addon_server_ip=127.0.0.1` (where you replace `127.0.0.1` with the IP of the machine on which you’re running the server).

 When running the server in production, it is a good idea to redirect all output to a log file which can be viewed in case an error is suspected.

 The server protocol is documented in `Server.java`.

+Whenever an error that requires a maintainer’s attention occurs on the add-ons server, a notification will automatically be posted to https://github.com/widelands/wl_addons_server/issues/31.
+See there for instructions how to handle.

 Widelands version 1.0 and older does not connect to the server.
 It instead downloads and parses the `list*` files in this repository and then downloads each file belonging to an add-on separately.
 Every change to an add-on must therefore be reflected in the `list*` files so that the full add-on selection is available also to Widelands 1.0 users.